y330/FragmentQR/README.md

 <h1>FragmentQR</h1><p>
 <em>Yonah Aviv</em><p>
-<b>FragmentQR is a web extension that generates QR codes linking to arbituary selected text on a webpage, which will highlighted and scrolled to when opened in a compatible browser.</b>
+<b>FragmentQR is a web extension that generates QR codes linking to arbitrary selected text on a webpage, which will highlighted and scrolled to when opened in a compatible browser.</b>

 <h2>Tutorial</h2><p>
  <ol>